dreamfactorysoftware/platform-wiki/setup-guide/common/Troubleshooting.md

 <a name="ie-features"/>
 ### Why are browser features all recorded as null for Internet Explorer?

-With the exceptions of cookies and Java, our JavaScript tracker cannot detect what browser features (PDF, Flash etc) a given instance of Internet Explorer has.
+With the exception of cookies and Java, our JavaScript tracker cannot detect what browser features (PDF, Flash etc) a given instance of Internet Explorer has.
 This is because IE, unlike the other major browsers, does not populate the `window.navigator.mimeTypes[]` and `navigator.plugins[]` properties.

 There are other ways of detecting some browser features (via ActiveX), but these are not advised as they can trigger UAC warnings on Windows.

 <a name="non-hive-format-upgrade"/>
 ### Hive problem: I upgraded and now queries are not working or returning nonsense results